Skip to main content

 Build a dashboard of key metrics.
 Use your results to dial in and optimize your systems.
 When you change one system in your business, it can have far-reaching effects because all systems are interrelated.
 So you need to monitor the results to assess whether a change is truly working or not.

-Getting more from SYSTEMology
+Getting the Most from SYSTEMology

-Systemology summary - book summary bundle
+SYSTEMology summary - book summary bundle

 Leave a Reply